Make-School-Courses/CON-1-Contracting/README.md

 Freelance contracting is a form of leadership.
 The communication skills you learn will be useful in all future work scenarios.

- How will you add value to people’s companies?
+ How will you add value to peoples' companies?